rails/rails/guides/source/initialization.md

 ```

-The +Rack::Builder.parse_file+ method here takes the content from this +config.ru+ file and parses it using this code:
+The `Rack::Builder.parse_file` method here takes the content from this `config.ru` file and parses it using this code:

 ```ruby
 app = eval "Rack::Builder.new {( " <plus> cfgfile <plus> "\n )}.to_app",
     TOPLEVEL_BINDING, config
 ```

-The +initialize+ method of +Rack::Builder+ will take the block here and execute it within an instance of +Rack::Builder+.
+The `initialize` method of `Rack::Builder` will take the block here and execute it within an instance of `Rack::Builder`.
 This is where the majority of the initialization process of Rails happens.
-The +require+ line for +config/environment.rb+ in +config.ru+ is the first to run:
+The `require` line for `config/environment.rb` in `config.ru` is the first to run:

 ```ruby
 require ::File.expand_path('../config/environment',  __FILE__)
 ```

-### +config/environment.rb+
+### `config/environment.rb`

-This file is the common file required by +config.ru+ (+rails server+) and Passenger.
+This file is the common file required by `config.ru` (`rails server`) and Passenger.
 This is where these two ways to run the server meet; everything before this point has been Rack and Rails setup.

-This file begins with requiring +config/application.rb+.
+This file begins with requiring `config/application.rb`.

-### +config/application.rb+
+### `config/application.rb`

-This file requires +config/boot.rb+, but only if it hasn't been required before, which would be the case in +rails server+ but *wouldn't* be the case with Passenger.
+This file requires `config/boot.rb`, but only if it hasn't been required before, which would be the case in `rails server` but *wouldn't* be the case with Passenger.

 Then the fun begins!

 Loading Rails
 -------------

-The next line in +config/application.rb+ is:
+The next line in `config/application.rb` is:

 ```ruby
 require 'rails/all'
 ```

-### +railties/lib/rails/all.rb+
+### `railties/lib/rails/all.rb`

 This file is responsible for requiring all the individual frameworks of Rails: